How Often Should A Bedside Commode Be Cleaned ?

 Nobody likes cleaning bedside commodes, and I am no different, but it has to be done punctually and properly.
 If you don’t clean and disinfect a commode thoroughly, the bacteria from the poop and urine will get airborne and cause odors to hang around in the room, getting absorbed by porous surfaces, and more importantly they can cause your loved ones to get infections.

-So every time you use a bedside commode it should get a wipe down to remove any bacteria which can cause infections –
+So every time you use a bedside commode, it should be cleaned –

 - if the bucket is being used without liners, it should be emptied straight away after use into the toilet, cleaned and disinfected

 - I would never rely on the handle to take the full weight on your way to the bathroom, support the pail from underneath – I have had the handle come off pails which were empty…

 - when cleaning a pail which has been used, after the contents has been emptied, and the pail rinsed, the pail should then be soaked for a few minutes, before being cleaned with a non-abrasive bathroom cleaning fluid, and then disinfected with a strong bathroom disinfectant

 - if you are using commode liners they should be removed and disposed of in the outside trash as soon as they have been used, and the bucket should get a quick wipe down